-School of Pharmacy and Health Professions Alumni Centennial Endowed Scholarship: presented to an occupational therapy, pharmacy, or physical therapy student who has demonstrated an enthusiasm for learning, a commitment to the future of healthcare, a high degree of professionalism, exceptional service to the School, and an appreciation for the values of Creighton University.
+School of Pharmacy and Health Professions Alumni Centennial Endowed Scholarship Fund, presented to an occupational therapy, pharmacy, or physical therapy student with high academic standing and financial need; demonstrates an enthusiasm for learning, a commitment to the future of healthcare, a high degree of professionalism, exceptional service to the School, and an appreciation for the values of Creighton University.
 Preference is given to students with a Creighton legacy (parents or other relatives who are Creighton alumni).

-Professional Development Award: presented annually to one first year and one second year entry level occupational therapy student who demonstrate how they have chosen to stretch their didactic and clinical learning since entry into the program.
+Professional Development Award, presented annually to one first year and one second year entry level occupational therapy student who demonstrate how they have chosen to stretch their didactic and clinical learning since entry into the program.
 This scholarship is used to fund attendance to a continuing education program up to June 30th of the following year.

-Scholastic Achievement Award: presented annually to up to three second year entry level occupational therapy students who have attained scholastic achievement in the OTD program and have demonstrated Magis in their educational journey at Creighton University.
+Scholastic Achievement Award, presented annually to up to three EOTD 2 students who have attained scholastic achievement in the OTD program and have demonstrated Magis in their educational journey at Creighton

+University.
 Student must have a minimum of 3.8 cumulative GPA; submitted work while in the OTD program for publication; presented at a local, regional, or national conference; selected for research involvement in faculty mentored study or grant funded project.
 Students are notified of their nomination based on their GPA and academic standing as documented by the Office of Academic and Student Affairs.

-Class Spirit Award: presented annually by the faculty to one first year and one second year entry level occupational therapy student who has demonstrated leadership, academic excellence, and service to the community.
+Class Spirit Award, this award is presented to one EOTD 1 and one EOTD 2 student who has demonstrated leadership, academic excellence, and service to the community.
 Student represents one's class or the occupational therapy program by serving on department, school, or university committees.

-Diversity Appreciation Award: presented annually to one entry level occupational therapy student who demonstrates outstanding contemplation in action by serving and involving others in experiences that recognize the whole person as an individual.
+Diversity Appreciation Award, this award is presented to one EOTD 1 and one EOTD 2 student who demonstrates outstanding contemplation in action by serving and involving others in experiences that recognize the whole person as an individual.
 This student demonstrates an outstanding appreciation for diversity by serving and involving others in experiences that recognize the whole person.
 Student demonstrates exemplary efforts at reaching out to diverse populations in the local community and articulates the significance of diversity in relation to occupational performance.